Free shipping for all orders from $35+

 • Mediterranean/Greek: Often features grilled proteins, fresh vegetables, salads with olive oil and lemon, and legumes.
 Always ask for sauces on the side.

 • Japanese (with caution): Sashimi, edamame, and steamed vegetables are excellent.
-Avoid tempura and ask about soy sauce (it contains wheat); request tamari if available.
+Skip tempura and ask about soy sauce (it contains wheat); request tamari if available.

-• Build-Your-Own Salad Bars: You are in complete control.
+• Build-Your-Own Salad Bars: You're in complete control.
 Load up on fresh greens and vegetables, but avoid pre-made creamy dressings and processed toppings.
 Opt for olive oil and vinegar.

 Navigate Common Pitfalls and Hidden Ingredients